llGaetanll/llGaetanll.github.io/assets/markdown/resume.md

 # Outreach
 ### Amazon
-#### Scraping Sales Websites
+> Scraping Sales Websites
 Built a web scraper that Amazon France uses to scrape sales websites and facilitate their work.
 ### MindsDB
-#### Machine Learning with UC Berkeley
+> Machine Learning with UC Berkeley
 Contributed to [MindsDB](https://github.com/mindsdb/mindsdb), a machine learning library started by UC berkeley students.

 # Awards
-Published social scientist in the journal of Gulliver Principles of Social Science - Who controls the Web,
+Published social scientist in the journal of Gulliver Principles of Social Science - Who controls the Web.

-Winner of the 2017 [Congressional App Challenge](https://www.congressionalappchallenge.us/) for ChromaTilt
+Winner of the 2017 [Congressional App Challenge](https://www.congressionalappchallenge.us/) for ChromaTilt.

 # Other
 - Fluent in French as first language.
-- Can solve a Rubik's cube in under 12 seconds
+- Can solve a Rubik's cube in under 12 seconds.